ypereirareis/vagrant-elasticsearch-cluster/README.md

 This will remove your local copy of the vagrant base-box.

-:warning: If you destroy a VM, I suggest you to destroy all the cluster to be sure to have the same ES version in all of your nodes
+:warning: If you destroy a VM, I suggest you to destroy all the cluster to be sure to have the same ES version in all of your nodes.

 **Managing ElasticSearch instances**